ssilverman/TeensyDMX/README.md

 1. `size`: The latest received packet size.
 2. `timestamp`: The timestamp of the last packet received.
 3. `breakPlusMABTime`: The sum of the BREAK and MAB times.
-Note that it's not currently possible to determine where the BREAK ends and the MAB starts, with the current incarnation of the code.
+Note that it's not currently possible to determine where the BREAK ends and the MAB starts without using another pin to watch the RX line.
+Note that when an RX watch pin is used, the value of this field may be close to but not equal to the sum of `breakTime` and `mabTime`; it's calculated in a different way.
 4. `breakToBreakTime`: The latest measured BREAK-to-BREAK time.
 Note that this is not collected at the same time as the other variables and only represents the last known duration.
 This will be out of sync with the rest of the values in the presence of packet errors.
 5. `packetTime`: The duration of the last packet, measured from BREAK start to the end of the last slot.
+6. `breakTime`: The packet's BREAK time.
+7. `mabTime`: The packet's MAB time.

+If the RX line is not being monitored, then the BREAK and MAB times will be set to zero.

 There is also an optional parameter in `readPacket`, a `PacketStats*`, that enables retrieval of this data atomically with the packet data.